 - Pre-heat the oven to 160C Fan/180C/350F/Gas Mark 4 and grease and line a 2lb loaf tin

-- Mix together the light brown sugar and vegetable oil using a whisk, until combined
+- Mix together the light brown sugar and vegetable oil using a hand whisk, until combined

 - Add the pumpkin puree and eggs, and whisk in

-- Add the self raising flour, bicarbonate of soda and spices and whisk in
+- Add the self raising flour, bicarbonate of soda and all of the spices and whisk in

-- Pour the mixture into the loaf tin and bake for an hour, or until a skewer inserted in the centre comes out clean.
-Leave to cool fully
+- Pour the mixture into the loaf tin and bake for an hour, or until a thin skewer or cocktail stick inserted in the centre comes out clean, I usually check it after 45 minutes.
+Leave to cool fully either in the tin, or remove from the tin and leaving to cool on a cooling rack

 - Pipe or spread the frosting over the cooled cake and add sprinkles or other decorations, or leave plain if you prefer